Reprogramming, stem cells and oncogenesis

 Objectives

-Axis 2: Control of pluripotent stem cell self-renewal
+Axis 2: Pluripotent stem cell dynamics

 X